-The Asthma Care Program Can Improve Asthma Control
+The Asthma Care Program helps improve asthma

 Goal: To reduce missed school days, urgent care visits, emergency department visits, and hospitalizations due to asthma.
 The Asthma Care Program consists of two focus areas: